GSoft-Goldsmiths/iLost-main/proposal/9-project-management.md

 ## Weekly Routine

-We use a week as a minimum developing unit to measure and schedule the developing process, which is more feasible than using day and more preciser than using a month.
+We use a week as a minimum developing unit to measure and schedule the developing process, which is more feasible than using day and more precise than using a month.
 There are two working slots and two meeting weekly.

 |Time| Task | Task Description | Total Duration |
 |---|---|---|---|